openvinotoolkit/openvino/docs/articles_en/get-started/install-openvino-overview/install-openvino-macos-header/install-openvino-archive-macos.rst

    .. tab-item:: Get started with Python
       :sync: get-started-py

-      Try the `Python Quick Start Example <notebooks/201-vision-monodepth-with-output.html>`__ to estimate depth in a scene using an OpenVINO monodepth model in a Jupyter Notebook inside your web browser.
+      Try the `Python Quick Start Example <../../../notebooks/201-vision-monodepth-with-output.html>`__ to estimate depth in a scene using an OpenVINO monodepth model in a Jupyter Notebook inside your web browser.

       .. image:: https://user-images.githubusercontent.com/15709723/127752390-f6aa371f-31b5-4846-84b9-18dd4f662406.gif
          :width: 400

-      Visit the :ref:`Tutorials <notebook ../../../learn-openvino/interactive-tutorials-python>` page for more Jupyter Notebooks to get you started with OpenVINO, such as:
+      Visit the :ref:`Tutorials <../../../learn-openvino/interactive-tutorials-python>` page for more Jupyter Notebooks to get you started with OpenVINO, such as:

       * `OpenVINO Python API Tutorial <notebooks/002-openvino-api-with-output.html>`__
       * `Basic image classification program with Hello Image Classification <notebooks/001-hello-world-with-output.html>`__